Sachi2511/sachi-qa-portfolio/README.md

 # 👋 About Me

-I am a Manual QA Tester actively preparing for hybrid QA roles (manual + automation), and **I am ISTQB Foundation Level certified**.
+I am a Manual and Automation QA Tester.
+I hold a **Master of Science in Information Technology** and I am **ISTQB Foundation Level certified**
-My focus is on building real‑world, structured QA workflows that reflect how companies operate.

 This portfolio is part of my ongoing effort to demonstrate:
 - Professional QA thinking